Yaryna2025/Data-Structures-and-Algorithms-ECM1414_A_2_202526-/README.md

 * Each activity can be selected only once.
 * Time is treated as the primary constraint in the core implementation.
-* Both time and budget constraints are respected in exetension implementation
+* Both time and budget constraints are respected in extension implementation.
-* Both algorithms are run on the same input for performance comparison
+* All algorithms are run on the same input for performance comparison.
+* The greedy heuristic provides a fast approximation but does not guarantee the optimal solution.